mafe72/PiDash-Control/README.md

 If you haven't, see the [Hardware Installation](#hardware-installation) section.

 This instructions are a *step-by-step guide* to install necessary software for the **PiDash-Control**.
-You can setup this via SSH or using the command line interface in your RetroPie.
-To enter the command line interface of RetroPie, *PRESS* ***F4*** just after booting up.
+You can setup this via SSH or using the command line interface.

 ----------

+1. Run ```sudo raspi-config``` and follow the prompts to install i2c support for the ARM core and linux kernel.
+2. Go to Interfacing Options > I2C > Enable
-Open your terminal and type the one-line installation command below:
+3. On the terminal, type the one-line command below (Case Sensitive):

 ```bash
 wget -O - "https://raw.githubusercontent.com/mafe72/PiDash-Control/master/install.sh" | sudo bash
 ```